 - Waste management

 - Car parking

 - Workspace management

-How to Manage Both Hard and Soft FM Services
+How to Manage Your Hard and Soft FM Services

-Asset management plays a significant role in the successful delivery of hard and soft FM services.
-It also goes hand in hand with planned maintenance.
-The process involves understanding the working condition and location of all equipment.
-It then informs budgeting processes by helping to determine the total costs of ownership (TCO) and return on investment (ROI) of each asset.
+An asset register is central to the delivery of hard and soft FM services.
+The process involves understanding the location, status, and history of all assets.
+This drives the visibility and budgeting process.
+As a result, there is clarity on total costs of ownership (TCO) and return on investment (ROI).
 Enabling businesses to decide whether an asset should be repaired, replaced, or disposed of.